MacKenzie Scott donates $8M to South Texas ISD - NewsBreak

 Scott announced on her Medium on Monday she has given nearly $2 billion to 343 organizations over the last seven months.
 In June 2021, Scott gave $40 million to the University of Texas Rio Grande Valley.

-STISD officials said they plan to look at how the donation can best complement what the district is already doing to serve the Valley in ways that will align with district goals.Angelo State Bass Anglers qualify for College Fishing National Championship
+STISD officials said they plan to look at how the donation can best complement what the district is already doing to serve the Valley in ways that will align with district goals.PSJA ISD swears in trustees and selects its president, officers

 “We are humbled by this recognition and grateful to Ms. Scott for her generous donation to STISD,” said Superintendent Marco Antonio Lara Jr., Ed.D.
 “We have an important mission – to provide middle and high school students within the Rio Grande Valley with the best educational opportunities possible to prepare them for life.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.